-Examples of cheating include, but are not limited to the following activities: attempting to pass others' work as your own (i.e., plagiarism), using crib sheets, or providing exam answers to other students.
-If you have any uncertainty as to which activities are defined as cheating, please visit: http://depts.washington.edu/grading/conduct/honesty.html.
+"Examples of cheating include, but are not limited to the following activities: attempting to pass others' work as your own (i.e., plagiarism), using crib sheets, or providing exam answers to other students.
+You are guilty of cheating if you present as your own work something that you did not do.
+You are also guilty of cheating if you help someone else to cheat.
+If you have any uncertainty as to which activities are defined as cheating, please visit:

+http://depts.washington.edu/grading/conduct/honesty.html."

-You will work independently on all homeworks, midterms, and the final exam.
-In-class activities are the only allowed collaborative assignments.
+You will work independently on all homework assignments, midterms, and the final exam.
 If we determine that you have cheated, you will be given a zero for the assignment.
-If we determine that you have cheated a second time, we will report you to the Dean of the College of Ocean and Fishery Science and the Vice Provost for Student Life.
+If we determine that you have cheated a second time, we will report you to the Dean of the College of the Environment and the Vice Provost for Student Life.
 The student accused of cheating has the right to appeal to the Dean's representative.
 We expect all students "to maintain the highest standards of academic conduct."